 The collection and analysis of the data and creation of the process performance baselines and models can be performed at different levels of the organization, including individual projects or groups of related projects as appropriate based on the needs of the projects and organization.

 The common measures for the organization consist of process and product measures that can be used to characterize the actual performance of processes in the organization’s projects.
 By analyzing the resulting measurements, a distribution or range of results can be established that characterizes the expected performance of the process when used on an individual project.

 Measuring quality and process performance can involve combining existing measures into additional derived measures to provide more insight into overall efficiency and effectiveness at a project or organization level.
 The analysis at the organizational level can be used to study productivity, improve efficiencies, and increase throughput across projects in the organization.

 The expected process performance can be used in establishing the project’s quality and process performance objectives and can be used as a baseline against which actual project performance can be compared.
 This information is used to quantitatively manage the project.
 Each quantitatively managed project, in turn, provides actual performance results that become a part of organizational process assets that are made available to all projects.

 Process performance models are used to represent past and current process performance and to predict future results of the process.
 For example, the latent defects in the delivered product can be predicted using measurements of work product attributes such as complexity and process attributes such as preparation time for peer reviews.

-When the organization has sufficient measures, data, and analytical techniques for critical process, product, and service characteristics, it is able to do the following:
+When the organization has sufficient measures, data, and analytical techniques for critical process, product, and service characteristics, it can do the following:

-Organizations may choose to purchase a organizational process performance process and procedures rather than to develop them.
+Organizations may choose to purchase an organizational process performance process and procedures rather than develop them.
 Using the Causal Analysis and Resolution process, they can tailor the process to fit their organization.